Abuse of Minors-Obligation to Report Policy

 Furthermore, every student/employee has the right to be addressed by the name and pronoun that corresponds with the person's gender identity.
 To recognize and honor the choices of individuals, transgender students who wish to designate a preferred name, or students wishing to change a birth and/or legal name to a preferred name, are encouraged to meet with the Registrar.
 Transgender employees should contact Human Resources.
 Every effort is made to assure confidentiality in this process.
 Although the College is committed to supporting students/employees in the transgender community, it is important to understand that designating a preferred name for use at the College does not constitute a legal name change so the birth name and/or legal name will continue to be used on certain College documents as required by federal regulations.
 While preferred first and/or middle names may be designated, the College is unable to designate a preferred surname without documents showing that the surname has been changed legally by a court or government entity.

-For the convenience of all students, bathrooms in the residence halls are single-person usage, and lockable single-person all-gender bathrooms are located in the Jones Center Lobby and on the first floor of the Fulmer Center for use by students or employees.
+For the convenience of all students, bathrooms in the residence halls are single-person usage, and a lockable single-person all-gender bathroom located on the first floor of the Fulmer Center is for use by students or employees.
 Transgender student-athletes may also request private shower and/or locker facilities if needed.